developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 Licensing Methods
-Cloud Activation : user can activate a license via internet LLS Activation : user can host a local license server in their premises to activate a license PreActivated License: User can activate a license using preactivated binary license file.
+Cloud Activation : user can activate a license via internet LLS Activation : user can host a local license server in their premises to activate a license PreActivated License: User can activate a license using pre-activated binary license file.
 To know more about licensing methods please visit below link {eddy to add link}
 Cloud Activation supports proxy servers, to know more about various proxy type configuration supported by Licensing Tools (LicenseManager), please visit below link